 INSERT INTO EDUCBA.COALESCE(ID, FIRSTNAME, LASTNAME) VALUES(107,'ÁGAYANI','MITHAL');

 Here the Example Involves tables with three columns in them; the first column is an Integer datatype ID column, whereas the second column is a varchar column of type FIRSTNAME; on the other hand, the third column is of type varchar and is filled with LASTNAME values.
-Here apart from the ID column, NULL values are widely filled in FIRSTNAME and LASTNAME.
+Apart from the ID column, NULL values are widely filled in FIRSTNAME and LASTNAME.
 So, when the COALESCE function is placed upon the FIRSTNAME and LASTNAME columns, it checks and returns the column values, which are not null alone.
 In case if both the columns are NULL, then a NULL value will be returned.
-The output of the below example shows how the rows were valid values; other nulls are alone returned from the query when applied on a COALESCE function.
+The output of the below Example shows how the rows were valid values; other nulls are alone returned from the query when applied on a COALESCE function.

 SELECT ID, COALESCE (FIRSTNAME, LASTNAME) AS NAME FROM EDUCBA.COALESCE;